Syllabus

 • There will be 2 midterm exams.
 You must take the exam in-person at your assigned lecture time.
 It is your responsiblity to be aware of these dates, and you should not schedule flights or other travel during the exam times.

-• There will be an optional final exam at the end of the semester.
+• There will be a final exam at the end of the semester.
 It will cover all material present in 112 during this semester.
 We will notify you as soon as the University exam schedule is released.
 Until that time, do not schedule flights or other travel during the exam dates listed on the University calendar.
+That being said, if you do not take the final exam, then it will be dropped and not count towards your semester grade.
+This means you may opt out of the final exam if you wish.

 Academic